 To make sure you get a silky, foamy cocktail, every time- make sure to do what is called a "dry shake" first.
 This means you'll want to add your cocktail ingredients to your shaker and shake VIGOROUSLY for 30 seconds to a minute to really let the eggs work their magic.
 Once you've done the dry shake, add some ice to the equation and shake again to get the drink nice and chilled, then strain over ice.
 This double-shake method will ensure your drink is frothy, silky, ice cold, and most importantly- delicious.

-This Rosemary-Lemon Gin Fizz is super easy to make, and a fun cocktail to share with friends, and show off your home bartending skills.
+This Rosemary-Lemon Gin Fizz recipe is super easy to make!
+It's a fun cocktail to share with friends, and show off your home bartending skills.

 If you've made my Lemon-Rosemary Infused Gin, and are looking for more ways to make some fun and easy cocktails with it, why not give my Gin Honey Bee a try?
 It's fresh, simple, and loaded with refreshing herb and citrus flavors!

 Make this cocktail with my Rosemary-Lemon Infused Gin.